vprnet/live-from-the-fort/README.md

 ## Releasing Updates

-The steps to get setup locally and release new versions when the spreadsheet is updated.
+The steps to get set up locally and release new versions when the spreadsheet is updated.
 These are commands that should be run from the command line.

 1. Clone the repository locally - `git@github.com:vprnet/live-from-the-fort.git`